Joon-Klaps/viralrecon/docs/output.md

 It allows to generate **HIV-1 drug resistance predictions locally**, without the need to transmit patient data over a network.
 This provides full control over **data provenance**, **security**, and **regulatory compliance**.

 > _Sierra-local computes drug resistance predictions directly from consensus HIV-1 sequences, producing JSON-formatted output that includes key resistance-associated mutations and drug susceptibility scores._
-> Within the HIV module of `nf-core/viralrecon`, sierra-local is executed using the consensus .FASTA file generated for each sample.
+> Within the HIV module of `nf-core/viralrecon`, sierra-local is executed using the consensus FASTA file generated for each sample.

 <details markdown="1">
 <summary>Output files</summary>

 - `variants/<CALLER>/consensus/<CONSENSUS_CALLER>/sierra-local`
-  - `*_resistance.json`: Sierralocal resistance output JSON file.
+  - `*_resistance.json`: sierra-local resistance output JSON file.
 This JSON file summarizes the HIV drug resistance interpretation from a consensus sequence of the PR, RT and IN genes of HIV.
 It includes sequence metadata (`inputSequence`) (FASTA header and SHA-512 checksum), quality control messages (`validationResults`), detected mutations (`alignedGeneSequences`), and inferred drug resistance levels (`drugResistance`).
 This output contains information similar to that provided by the HIVdb's HTML output, and a complete document of this HTML output can be found in HIVdb's website [here](https://hivdb.stanford.edu/page/xml-2009-spec/).

 **NB:** The value of `<CALLER>` and `<CONSENSUS_CALLER>` in the output directory name above is determined by the `--variant_caller` and `--consensus_caller` parameters (Default: 'ivar' for both params when '--profile test_hiv').

 </details>

-### liftoff
+### Liftoff

 Only performed when the `--genome` is not `codfreq`. **[Liftoff](https://github.com/agshumate/Liftoff)** is a tool that accurately maps annotations in GFF or GTF between assemblies of the same, or closely-related species.
 Unlike current coordinate lift-over tools which require a pre-generated “chain” file as input, Liftoff is a standalone tool that takes two genome assemblies and a reference annotation as input and outputs an annotation of the target genome.
 Using the provided reference genome and the `.fasta` and `.gff`, annotation files are processed with to transfer the HIV gene annotations to the user’s specific reference genome.